alfi2811/portofolio-fe/Teknofest/Readme.md

-# Alzhaffron Website (On Progress)
+# Teknofest Proclub 2020

 ## Deskripsi
-Make e-commerce website for Saffron Seller.
-In this project, My task as Frontend to create a website display and connect it to API using ReactJS and Redux.
+As a recruitment team, my team was assigned to create a website for Proclub new member registration.
+I am positioned as the frontend to create a website display.

 ## Screenshot